Sunset Cafe

 The Sunset Cafe, also known as The Grand Terrace Cafe or simply Grand Terrace, was a jazz club in Chicago, Illinois operating during the 1920s, 1930s and 1940s.
 It was one of the most important jazz clubs in America, especially during the period between 1917 and 1928 when Chicago became a creative capital of jazz innovation and again during the emergence of bebop in the early 1940s.
 From its inception, the club was a rarity as a haven from segregation, since the Sunset Cafe was an integrated or Black and Tan club where African Americans, along with other ethnicities, could mingle freely with white Americans without much fear of reprisal.
 Many important musicians developed their careers at the Sunset/Grand Terrace Cafe.

 Original building

 The building that housed the Cafe still stands at 315 E 35th St in the Bronzeville neighborhood of Chicago.
 Originally built in 1909 as an automobile garage, after a 1921 remodelling it became a venue with around 100 tables, a bandstand and dance floor.
+The 1921 remodeling, which converted the 1909 automobile garage into the cafe, was designed by architect Alfred Schartz.
+The building underwent another major remodeling in 1937, designed by the architectural firm Sobel & Drielsma, when it was renamed the Grand Terrace Cafe.
+It was listed on the National Register of Historic Places on April 30, 1986, as part of the Black Metropolis thematic nomination.
+On September 9, 1998, the building was officially designated a Chicago Landmark as one of the nine structures comprising the Black Metropolis-Bronzeville Historic District.